 The Telecommunication Regulator of Cambodia ("TRC") was established in 2012.
-Previously the duties of reviewing laws and regulations and managing the telecommunications market were undertaken by the Ministry of Posts and Telecommunications ("MPTC").
+Previously the duties of reviewing laws and regulations and managing the telecommunications market were undertaken by the MPTC.

-The TRC is an independent and accountable regulator striving towards a global, competitive, stable and more self-regulating telecommunications industry in order to generate economic growth and address the social needs for the development of Cambodia.
+The TRC is an independent and accountable regulator striving towards a global, competitive, stable and more self-regulating telecommunications industry in order to generate economic growth and address the social development needs of Cambodia.